ISISComputingGroup/ibex_developers_manual/Setting-up-googleTest-to-work-with-EPICS-build-process.md

 ## Release file

-Remember to add the path to the Google Test support module in your IOC support module Release file.
+Remember to add the path to the Google Test support module in your support module Release file.

 ```
 GTEST=$(SUPPORT)/googletest/master